galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/custos/index.md

 `config/oidc_backends_config.xml`.
 An example file is provided below.

-## Register your Galaxy instance as a Custos client
+## 1. Register your Galaxy instance with Custos

 Development of a portal for registering new Custos clients is currently in progress.
 In the meantime, you can register a client directly through a REST